Skip to main content

 Tutorial Overview

 This tutorial dives into the advanced perception and machine learning capabilities of MoveIt Pro.
-You'll learn how to use computer vision tools like AprilTags, point cloud registration, and segmentation to enable your robot to perceive its environment.
+You'll learn how to use computer vision tools like AprilTags, point cloud registration, and ML-based segmentation to enable your robot to perceive its environment.
 You'll also explore how to structure complex task plans using Behavior Trees.
-Whether you're stacking blocks, identifying parts, or debugging planning failures, this tutorial will guide you through practical workflows and best practices.
+Whether you're picking medicine bottles, registering CAD parts, or debugging planning failures, this tutorial will guide you through practical workflows and best practices.

 Pre-reqs